Kemponator/Tree-Planting/README.md

 - to have the generic header and footer set up
 - to have the form HTML completed on user input page
 - to have constructor function set up and operating for basic information

+### Reflections on Monday 3rd June

+- Generic header and footer set up.
+Styling to be optimised.
+- Constructor function is set up and operating

+## Tuesday 4th June - Session 2

+By the end of the day the MVP will be:

+- Input page form styling to be optimised
+- Landing page styling complete
+- About page skeleton and basic styling completed
+- Fetch data from local storage and make basic chart to display results.
+(Stretch goal - calculate CO2 data and display)